 For ultimate security make sure you use strong passwords, change them regularly, and make sure the backed up files are encrypted (since cloud storage is shared, cloud providers normally encrypt user data).

 USB sticks are constantly increasing in capacity and are ideal for quick data backups.
 While not having the capacity of external hard drives they have fast data transfer rates and are highly portable.
 You can easily backup data to a USB drive and take it offsite.
 As they have no moving parts, USB drives are very reliable.

 For small businesses, buying and using an external hard drive for data backups is the recommended method.
 External hard drives are inexpensive compared to tape drive systems.
 They’re also easy to use; simply plug the hard drive into your computer’s USB port.
 Most external hard drives come with backup software.

 If you have large amounts of data to backup (or wish to make and retain regular complete data archives for long-term storage) tape backups are the best option.
-They are highly reliable but are substantially more expensive than other forms of backup.
+They are highly reliable and can store massive amounts of data.